612-306-9558

 Island Lake on the Grand Mesa taken near the boat launch and campgrounds

 If you live in the Midwest, when you read the line above about us sitting outside comfortably after dark you probably laughed, right?
-You thought the mosquitos would carry us away!
+You thought the mosquitoes would carry us away!
 We don’t really have mosquitoes in Grand Junction.
 Maybe there are some by the Colorado River or other small creeks and streams.
 But in general, we don’t see them.
 Now, if you go up on the Grand Mesa, they have mosquitoes there because they also have 300+ lakes in the forest.
 That’s 45 minutes southeast of us.
 So we do bring our bug spray when we go up there during the summer until about mid-September.
 After the first frost, no bugs up there either.

 Learn more about my experience and how I serve my clients.
 If you are 50+ you might also like my post called Retire in Grand Junction: Your grandkids and kids will thank you, and my post about not waiting, semi-retire in Grand Junction.
 We will welcome you with open arms.